fredcallaway/heroku-experiment/README.md

 pip install pandas
 ```

+You can then see the experiment by running `make dev` and opening the printed link (cmd-click).
+By default the experiment will be served at <http://localhost:22362>.
+You can change the port number in config.txt (e.g., to allow previewing multiple experiments at once).

 ### Update university- and app-specific information

 Do a search for "bodacious" to find places where you should change info.
 Note that you only need to worry about ad.html and config.txt if you're running on MTurk.
 Put your IRB-approved consent form in templates/consent.html.

-Run `make dev` in a terminal.
-Then visit [http://localhost:22362?debug=true](http://localhost:22362).
-The "22362" is set in config.txt and you can change that value if you like (e.g., to allow previewing multiple experiments at once).

 ### Deploy to Heroku